 NOTE: The supply cable earth conductor must be sleeved.
-The outer sheath of the supply cable must be stripped back to the minimum.
+The outer sheath of the supply cable must be stripped back to just before the terminal block.

-The supply cable must be secured either by routing through conduit or in trunking or by embedding in the wall, in accordance with IEE regulations.
+The supply cable must be secured either by routing through conduit or in trunking or by embedding in the wall, in accordance with current IEE regulations.